Justin Welby: Education

-Welby was educated at St Peter's School, Seaford between 1964 and 1968; Eton College; and Trinity College, Cambridge, where his great-uncle, Lord Butler of Saffron Walden, was then master.
-He graduated in 1978 with a Bachelor of Arts degree in history and law; according to custom, he was later promoted to Master of Arts by seniority.
+Welby was educated at St Peter's School, Seaford, between 1964 and 1968, and later at Eton College.
+He continued his studies at Trinity College, Cambridge, where his great-uncle, Rab Butler, was the master.
+Welby graduated in 1978 with a Bachelor of Arts degree in history and law and, according to custom, was later promoted to Master of Arts by seniority.

 In a 2013 interview with The Daily Telegraph, Welby related his conversion experience when he was a student at Trinity College, Cambridge.
 He said that, while he was at Eton, he had "vaguely assumed there was a God.
 But I didn't believe.
 I wasn't interested at all."
 However, during the evening of 12 October 1975 in Cambridge, praying with a Christian friend, Welby said that he suddenly felt "a clear sense of something changing, the presence of something that had not been there before in my life".
 He said to his friend, "Please don't tell anyone about this."
 Welby said that he was desperately embarrassed that this had happened to him.
 In a 2014 interview, Welby said that his conversion had come when his friend had taken him to an "evangelistic address" which he found to be poor.
 After this, his friend "simply explained the Gospels" to him.
 Welby said that from that point onwards he "knew the presence of God".
 He has since said that his time at Cambridge was a major moment of self-realisation in his life.

-He has said that the age of 19, he began speaking in tongues.
+He has said that at the age of 19, he began speaking in tongues.

-Business career
+Career in the oil industry

 Welby worked for eleven years in the oil industry, five of them for the French oil company Elf Aquitaine based in Paris.
-In 1984 he became treasurer of the oil exploration group Enterprise Oil plc in London, where he was mainly concerned with West African and North Sea oil projects.
+In 1984 he became treasurer of the oil exploration group Enterprise Oil plc in London, where he was mainly concerned with West African and North Sea oil projects, and spent part of his career in Nigeria.
 He retired from his executive position in 1989 and said that he sensed a calling from God to be ordained.

-During his oil industry career, Welby became a congregation member at the evangelical Anglican church of Holy Trinity in Brompton, London.